 Scania is dependent on people in everything we do, and we have an impact on the lives of millions of people every day, both directly and indirectly.

 Our people sustainability work starts with our own employees.
 In 2020 we implemented the Scania People Perspective, containing minimum standards for all employees globally.
 We also, in close dialogue with our union colleagues, defined a roadmap including milestones aiming at further improving the work-life for our employees globally.

-For Scania, meaningful social dialogue is central when it comes to being a successful and sustainable company as well as making the transition just in the shift towards a sustainable transport system.
-Scania continuously improves in this area, and is an active member in the multi-stakeholder partnership Global Deal.
+We believe that the key to being a successful and sustainable company as well as making the transition just in the shift towards a sustainable transport system is social dialogue, and our engagement with the multi-stakeholder partnership Global Deal reflects this belief.

 Scania has an impact on a large number of people through our supply chain.
 We also recognise that important human rights risks are found in our raw material supply chains.
-In 2020 we will continue to develop our raw material due diligence system created with our partners in the Volkswagen Group and through our industry alliance Drive Sustainability.
+In 2020 we established our raw material due diligence system created with our partners in the Volkswagen Group and through our industry alliance Drive Sustainability.

 Transparency and cooperation are key for promoting positive change throughout our supply chain and we expect our business partners to take responsibility together with us.

 Customers and transport users